All the shows directed by women that Netflix has cancelled

 “Nothing compares to the moment when I realized Narcos’s actors weren’t going to speak in English for the convenience of the viewers.
 This is the type of storytelling you’d be hard-pressed to find anywhere else.”

-Netflix has also been praised for its eagerness to bring on women creators, although a recent string of recent cancellations could be a step backwards (or at least serve as a warning) for diverse, gender-equal representation in media.
+Netflix has also been praised for its eagerness to bring on women creators, although a recent string of recent cancellations could be a step backward (or at least serve as a warning) for diverse, gender-equal representation in media.

 Of the fourteen series cancelled prematurely (that is to say, not including series which ended on their own terms or were renewed for a final season) in 2019, eight were from women directors, including series such as horror mystery Chambers or sci-fi drama The OA, shows which only lasted one and two seasons, respectively.